forleoliang/JPGConvert/README.md

-# JPG/PNG to WebP Converter
+# JPG/PNG Image Format Converter

-A simple, user-friendly web tool that converts JPG and PNG images to WebP format.
-WebP images are smaller but keep good quality, making your website faster.
+A comprehensive, user-friendly web tool that converts JPG and PNG images to multiple modern formats including WebP, AVIF, TIFF, and PNG.
+Optimize your images for web performance or professional use with our browser-based converter.

 ## Latest Updates